OpsMx/enterprise-spinnaker/baremetalk8s-install/readme.md

-# Installing Open Enterprise Spinnaker (OES) on baremetal kubernetes
+**Installing Open Enterprise Spinnaker (OES) on baremetal kubernetes**

 Most of the documentation available on in the internet assumes that we are installing Spinnaker on GCP, Azure or some other cloud.
 However, when we install Spinnaker on baremetal kubernetes, e.g. on-prem k8s cluster, there are couple of challenges that we need to overcome:

-- Lack of "automatically provisioned" Persistent Storage (Persistent Volumes)
+a\) Lack of "automatically provisioned" Persistent Storage (Persistent Volumes)

-- Lack of "automatically provisioned" load-balancer
+b\) Lack of "automatically provisioned" load-balancer

 Steps to overcome these challenges are presented along with some commonly used spinnaker configuration steps so to get a fairly